-Editor’s Note: The 2020 RV/MH Hall of Fame’s Annual Induction Dinner is scheduled for Monday, Aug.
+Editor’s Note: The 2020 RV/MH Hall of Fame’s Annual Induction Dinner has been rescheduled for Thursday, Dec.
 3, at the Hall of Fame’s Northern Indiana Events Center in Elkhart, Ind.
-RV PRO will be celebrating this year’s class in the coming weeks leading up to the dinner and ceremony, and today we begin with Mark Beecher.
+RV PRO is celebrating this year’s class and today we feature Mark Beecher.

 Mark Beecher, Exec.
 VP (retired), Bank of the West

 Mark Beecher credits his long and successful career in the RV industry to “mostly dumb luck.”

 Beecher started his career with John Deere and worked for the company for nearly 15 years.
 He started out in manufacturing, moved into financial services, and eventually led the formation of a credit company arm for John Deere in Iowa.

 About that time, he was approached about getting John Deere into the RV finance business.
 Within six months, he had put together a private financing program for Coachmen.

 In 1995, Beecher went to work for the Bank of the West and made the move to California after being pursued by the company.

 “The hallmark of our business at Bank of the West was the proverbial ‘thinking outside the box.’
 In later years with Deere, when people were starting to use credit bureau information, scorecards and credit scores were becoming more important, we took it to the next step and did a dealer self-approval program, which people thought was crazy at the time,” says Beecher.

 “People asked, ‘How can the dealer write their own loan?’
 (It’s) based on publicly reported information from credit sources.
 They’ve developed pretty intelligent algorithms predicting how much (debt) they can take on and manage.”